archetype-themes/reference-components/README.md

   - Custom elements should be appropriately and uniquely named
   - Custom element JS file should be included in the `assets/` folder as `{componentName}.js`
   - Custom element JS file can import any shared JS files by referencing the paths to those files, defined in the repo’s root `importmap.json` file
-  - Components should communicate and pass data via custom web events
+  - Components should communicate and pass data via custom events
-    - Event should be appropriately and uniquely named, ideally with a namespace
+    - Event should be appropriately and uniquely named, ideally with a namespace prefix
     - Import the relevant methods from the `pubsub` ES module
     - In one component, publish an event (via the `publish(eventName, data)` with the data passed as an object
     - In another component, subscribe and listen to that event (via the `subscribe(eventName, callback)` and fire a callback function